-AMENDED OFFICIAL CERTIFICATE OF ESTIMATED RESOURCES
+AMENDED OFFICIAL CERTIFICATE OF ESTIMATED RESOURCES This page is intentionally left blank.

 Amended Official Certificate of Estimated Resources

 This form will be returned to the village by the county budget commission after the village has filed the "certificate of the total amount from all sources available for expenditures, and balances" (January 1).
 The first page is a summary of all funds by fund type with the following pages presented by fund.
 The total of the middle two columns (taxes/other sources) equals the amount that the village anticipates receiving from the various sources during the present year.